ronniemara/android-UniversalMusicPlayer/Whitecloud-mp3africa-4.0.0-02/README.md

 // create a client
 final MPAfricaClient client = factory.build(MPAfricaClient.class);

-// Invoke your trackGet method
+// Invoke your tracksGet method
-TrackModel  output = client.trackGet();
+GenreTrackListModel  output = client.tracksGet();

 // you also have access to your API models GenreTrackListModelTracksItem myModel = new GenreTrackListModelTracksItem();